 Out-Law Guide 5 min. read

-There are two new offences.
+There are two offences.
 The first offence applies to all businesses, wherever located, in respect of the facilitation of UK tax evasion.
 The second offence applies to businesses with a UK connection in respect of the facilitation of non-UK tax evasion.

-The offences apply to both companies and partnerships.
+The CCOs apply to both companies and partnerships.
 They effectively make a business vicariously liable for the criminal acts of its employees and other persons 'associated' with it, even if the senior management of the business was not involved or aware of what was going on.